Anyone can set resolutions. Keeping them is the hard part.

 Who doesn’t love the clean slate of a new year?
 It’s an opportunity to reflect on how your year has gone and the chance to start fresh.
-Whether you want to lose weight or write a book, cook more or invent time travel, your Rocketbook notebook is the tool you need to stay on track with your 2021 New Year’s resolutions!
+Whether you want to lose weight or write a book, cook more, or invent time travel, we’ll cover all the tools you need to stay on track with your 2022 New Year’s resolutions!
 (Though admittedly, that last one might be tough.)

 Step 1: Brainstorm